-The Under the Buffalo Presentation Series provides unique, high quality programming for a broad audience interested in history, art, and culture.
+The Under the Buffalo Presentation Series provides unique, high-quality programming for a broad audience interested in history, art, and culture.
 Speakers come from a wide variety of backgrounds and areas of expertise.
 Past topics have included green architecture, the underground railroad in Illinois, and industrial design.
-Presentations are presented seven times a year (September-November and January-April).
-Admission is $10 per person, free for members of the Evanston History Center.
+Presentations are presented six times a year (September-November and January-March).
+Admission is $10 per person; free for members of the Evanston History Center.

 If you’d like more information on the lecture series or to suggest a topic or speaker, please contact, Jenny Thompson, Director of Education.

 PAST UNDER THE BUFFALO PRESENTATIONS:

 April 2022, “A Look at the Edith Farnsworth House & Historic Site,” Scott Mehaffey, Executive Director at the Edith Farnsworth House & Historic site.

 March 2022, “Standing Together: Inez Milholland’s Final Campaign for Women’s Suffrage,” Jeanine Michna-Bales, fine artist working in the field of photography.

 February 2022, “Landscapes of Hope: Nature and the Great Migration in Chicago,” Brian McCammack, Associate Professor of Environmental Studies at Lake Forest College.

 January 2022, “Until Justice Be Done: America’s First Civil Rights Movement, from the Revolution to Reconstruction,” Kate Masur, professor of History at Northwestern University.

 October 2021, “Photographic Presidents: Making History From Daguerreotype to Digital,” Speaker: Cara A. Finnegan, photography historian and professor of communication at the University of Illinois at Urbana-Champaign.